Buddhism And Hinduism: The Similarities And Differences

-Of course, there are many similarities between the two; after all, Buddhism sprang from the culture and surroundings of India.
+Of course, there are many similarities between Hinduism and Buddhism, as they sprang from the culture and surroundings of India.

 SEE ALSO: 10 Interesting Facts About Buddha